-I’m Alex and I have just completed my first year studying physics at Durham University, with a first.
+I’m Alex and I am in my second year studying physics at Durham University.
 I have a passion for mathematics and how it can be applied to solve problems in physics.
 Throughout my A levels, other students would often come to me during and outside of lessons, for assistance in understanding difficult concepts in physics or mathematics.
 Not only did they find me both friendly and approachable, but also that I was able to explain the concept in a different way to the teacher, which often helped them to get past their difficulties.
 I found this extremely rewarding and I feel it has equipped me with the skills to effectively communicate ideas to your child, to help them achieve their full potential.

 You can book a free 15 minute meet the tutor session.
 This will enable me to assess any specific areas to be focussed on during tutorials and find out how to teach your child, so they can learn in the best way possible.